Resilience: the key issue for shallow water data recovery

 Summary

 Our case studies provide compelling reasons to work with us to improve data transmission and data resilience on any commercial or scientific project.
 The data opportunities we’re missing underwater right now means that our tech is a critical element in bringing the IoT to the ocean (and inland waters) and our seas.
-We’re already seeing offshore wind operators piloting EM1 modems for turbine platform maintenance and environmental monitoring, as well as partners utilising our tech to evaluate carbon sequestration in mangroves and other sustainability projects.
+We’re already seeing offshore wind operators piloting our EM devices for turbine platform maintenance and environmental monitoring, as well as partners utilising our tech to evaluate carbon sequestration in mangroves and other sustainability projects.
 When millions, if not billions of dollars are at stake, the reliability and resilience of the data sources providing businesses’ information must be a key consideration.
-We believe the EM1 solution is this integral element for improved data volumes, for the many industries relying on marine data for their daily and annual decision-making, growth and overall productivity.
+We believe our solution is this integral element for improved data volumes, for the many industries relying on marine data for their daily and annual decision-making, growth and overall productivity.